conmaol/maglocunus/other/linguistics/Jackndoff1972/functionalStructure.md

 ## Thematic relations

-An alternative explanation is based on work by Jeffrey S. Gruber (see his doctoral dissertation *Studies in Lexical Relations* 1965), where traditional grammatial relations are supplemnetd by a system of ‘thematic relations’.
+There is an alternative approach to the semantic insufficiency of traditional grammatical relations.
+Instead of positing multiple layers of grammatical relations, we can formalise an extra-grammatical level of ‘thematic relations’, as based on work by Jeffrey S. Gruber (see his doctoral dissertation *Studies in Lexical Relations* 1965).

+Five important thematic relations will be covered in the following sections:
+- Theme
+- Location
+- Source
+- Goal
+- Agent

 #### Theme

-Every sentence (verb?) has a Theme.
+Every sentence (or every verb) has a Theme.

 The Theme of a verb of (physical) motion is the noun phrase understood as undergoing the motion.